Hyacinth-Ali/ims-backend-mongodb/README.md

 # ims-backend-mongodb

-This app uses MongoDB with Spring Boot framework to manage inventories.
+This application uses MongoDB with Spring Boot framework to manage inventories.